chrfrenning/chrfrenning/README.md

 I'm Christopher Frenning, Microsoft employee and hobby open source contributor.

-🔭 I’m currently working on ironviper - an OSS project for enthustiast professional photographers to store their camera RAW files (and more) easily and safely in the cloud.
+🔭 I’m currently working on a few JavaScript games to teach my kids how to code.

-💬 Ask me about software development on Azure, CI/CD and I know quite a bit about digital image processing.
+💬 Ask me about software development on Azure, CI/CD and I know quite a bit about digital image processing, metadata, and search.
 I'm happy to help!

 📫 How to reach me: DM on Twitter @chrfrenning, email me on christopher@frenning.com, or call me on +41 (0) 76 518 0877.